 Custodial credit risk for deposits is the risk that in the event of the failure of a depository financial institution the Department's deposits may not be recovered or will not be able to recover collateral securities that are in the possession of an outside party.
 These deposits are stated at cost, which approximates market.
-Under state law, these deposits, (or the resulting bank balances) must be secured by federal deposit insurance or similar federal security or the pledge of securities owned by the fiscal agent bank.
-The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent bank.
+Under state law, these deposits, (or the resulting bank balances) must be secured by federal deposit insurance or similar federal securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent bank.
 These securities are held in the name of the Department or the pledging fiscal agent bank by a holding or custodial bank that is mutually acceptable to both parties.

-Deposit balances (bank balances) at December 31, 2023 in the amount of \$1,520,330 were secured with \$250,000 of federal deposit insurance and pledged securities of \$1,270,330, respectively.
+Deposit balances (bank balances) at December 31, 2023, in the amount of \$234,991 were secured with federal deposit insurance.
 Deposits secured by pledged securities were exposed to custodial credit risk.
 These deposits are uninsured and collateralized with securities held by the pledging institution's trust Department or agent, but not in the Department's name.
 Louisiana Revised Statute 39:1229 imposes a statutory requirement on the custodial bank to advertise and sell the pledged securities within 10 days of being notified by the Department that the fiscal agent has failed to pay deposited funds on demand.
 The Department does not have a policy for custodial credit risk.